Sippora04/User_Registration/README.md

-echo "# User_Registration";

-echo "User Registration System needs to ensure all validations are in place during the User Entry"
+User Registration System needs to ensure all validations are in place during the User Entry